JDDoesDev/presentations/OSMI.md

 The feeling that you're not good enough to be doing what you're doing

+Note: Without raising hands or anything, how many of you deal with imposter syndrome?

 <!--s-->

 ## ISOLATION

 We're often put on projects by ourselves, work remotely, or have issues relating to other coworkers

+Note: Developers, at least the ones I've dealt with, are a certain kind of people.
+Sometimes we don't always relate to others the way that we see them relating to each other
 <!--s-->

 ## PERFECTIONISTS